lilkid-1/C-Codes/README.md

 String and frequency to be stored until user stops providing input.
 Last char of the respective word contains the frequency of overall respective word.
 Passed the string to be searched as a parameter in the search operation and returned the frequency of the respective word.
-If the frequency of word is greater than 0 then return yes with frequency else return no.
+If the frequency of word is greater than 0 then return yes with frequency else return no(cause every element will have frequency > 0).

 Code Compile
 gcc filename.cpp